Posts filed under ‘2. Before you leave…’

 There are two Italian SIM cards currently being sold in the US and Canadian markets – TIM and Uno Mobile (Vodafone).
 Here are the main differences between the two:

-- The Uno Mobile SIM card is already registered (no passport information required), has English prompts and customer service.
-The rates are as follows; free incoming, 0.09 Euros per minute for calls within Italy and 0.35 Euros per minute calling to the US or Canada.
+• The Uno Mobile SIM card is already registered (no passport information required), has English prompts and customer service.
+The rates are as follows; free incoming, $0.12 per minute for calls within Italy and for calls to the US and Canada.

 As the Uno Mobile SIM card was created for the English-speaking traveler to Italy, it much more convenient than other services and less expensive to use.
 It is available online through CellularAbroad.